CodeYourFuture/js-exercises/week-7/Homework/mandatory/2-project/task.md

 It is very important that you make sure you project is setup correctly.

 You should follow all of the setup steps [here](https://github.com/CodeYourFuture/syllabus/blob/london/js-core-3/tv-show-dom-project/getting-started.md)

+I finished the project last night then I am in level 500 now .